radius-project/bicep-types-aws/artifacts/bicep/aws/aws.appflow/default/types.md

 ## TriggerConfig
 ### Properties
+* **ActivateFlowOnCreate**: bool: Active 'Scheduled' or 'Event' flow after creation.
+Without activation the default state of such flows upon creation is DRAFT.
 * **TriggerProperties**: [ScheduledTriggerProperties](#scheduledtriggerproperties): Details required based on the type of trigger
 * **TriggerType**: string (Required): Trigger type of the flow